fuzz/etcdon/README.md

 ## Configuration

-Skip this section if you successfully followed the Quickstart above.
+Skip this section if you successfully completed the QuickStart above.

 You do not need to set `DON_PATH` if you install etcdon in `~/.config/etcdon`, otherwise set it to the directory in which you do have etcdon installed.